Seed-Boss

 * The performance of one older cultivar in this blend has been translated by sorting the 2011-2014 NTEP trial data into a percentile among all cultivars in that trial on a trait by trait basis.
 The rating of the cultivar at the same percentile per the 2017-2021 data was then assigned to the older cultivar trait by trait.
 No deduction was made for 7 years of breeding with the Infusion (AKA: JR-178) cultivar for the 5-Iron blend or the Pangea cultivar in Ryan Knorr's Elite Rye.
 These numbers are intended to estimate performance as accurately as possible but it should be considered an estimate only.

-** Slightly older infusion cultivar exempt from averaging for 5-Iron and the slightly older Pangea cultivar exempt from averaging for Knorr for this performance trait due to difficulty of translation.
+** Slightly older infusion cultivar exempt from averaging for 5-Iron and the slightly older Pangea cultivar exempt from averaging for Knorr for the Low Input Score trait due to difficulty of translation.

 If you notice anything inaccurate or that could be improved for accuracy, please email us at SUPPORT@SEED-BOSS.COM.
 Our aim is the highest degree of accuracy possible and that process includes peer review.